DATAMATH CALCULATOR MUSEUM

 To make the story more confusing Texas Instruments decided to shift the production of the slanted calculators during the year 1986 back to US and Italy (European market).
 Don't miss the US manufactured TI-55 III and the Italian TI-55 III.

 In the year 1986 the design of the 2nd generation slanted calculators was slightly changed:

 • The TI logo moved from bottom left to

 the top right of the calculator

 We know from other TI consumer products like the entire Speak & Spell line a similar movement in the corporate identity during the year 1986.

-Between 1985 and 1986 Texas Instruments created an amazing number of different designs in the "Second Generation - Slanted LCD" calculator series just by moving production to far-east contract manufacturers, fetching manufacturing back to their own facilities and revising the design.
+Between 1985 and 1986 Texas Instruments created an amazing number of different designs in the "Second Generation - Slanted LCD" calculator series just by moving production to Original Equipment Manufacturers (OEMs) in Far East, moving manufacturing back to their own facilities and revising the design.
 Please click on the picture at the right as a switchboard to all known versions of the Second Generation Slanted LCD calculators.

 If you have additions to the above article please email: email@example.com.

 © Joerg Woerner, November 20, 2002.
 No reprints without written permission.